h8d13/KDE-Windows---For-Noobs/README.md

 Open boot options (f12, del, etc) > Boot from USB

 If you're using old hardware and have early USB prot, this will take a while (basically copying/prep the whole ISO).
+Also make sure to use motherboard ports directly as it's more likely to actually detect the media.

 ![load-34_128](https://github.com/user-attachments/assets/a5d39ff6-4dd3-4dca-b1c4-c2322579d2a5)